Calls intensify to remove Trump from office even as he acknowledges ‘a new administration’

 “Yesterday, our country experienced a traumatic and entirely avoidable event as supporters of the President stormed the Capitol building following a rally he addressed.
 As I’m sure is the case with many of you, it has deeply troubled me in a way that I simply cannot set aside,” Chao wrote.

-Acting Homeland Security secretary Chad Wolf called on Trump to denounce the violence carried out by “some supporters” of the president.
+Acting homeland security secretary Chad Wolf called on Trump to denounce the violence carried out by “some supporters” of the president.
 Wolf said he des not plan to quit.

-Former Attorney General William P. Barr called Trump’s conduct “a betrayal of his office and supporters.”
+Former attorney general William P. Barr called Trump’s conduct “a betrayal of his office and supporters.”

 Barr’s direct condemnation of Trump was especially notable because of his record of defending previous Trump excesses, including the forcible clearing of peaceful protesters from the park opposite the White House last summer.
 Those protesters were airing complaints about racial injustice and police brutality.